jgregoriods/rxpand/README.md

 <img src="img/tutish.png" width=250 align="right"></img>

-<p>A second dataset, <i>xpandClass</i>, is classified according to a broad taxonomic scheme devised to simplify the myriad of archaeological cultures in late Holocene tropical South America.
+<p>In the attribute <i>Class</i>, an experimental classification is provided according to a broad taxonomic scheme devised to simplify the myriad of archaeological cultures in late Holocene tropical South America.
 The following codes are employed:</p>

 <ul>
   <li><b>BB:</b> Bacabal phase, associated with early shell mounds in southwestern Amazon, and similar ceramics in the same region, such as Pimenteira and Jasiaquiri, which are associated with ditched enclosures (Miller 1983; <a href="https://www.researchgate.net/publication/306292334_A_Fase_Bacabal_e_suas_Implicacoes_para_a_Interpretacao_do_Registro_Arqueologico_no_Medio_Rio_Guapore_Rondonia">Zimpel and Pugliese 2012</a>; <a href="https://www.researchgate.net/publication/273886689_100_anos_de_investigaciones_arqueologicas_en_los_Llanos_de_Mojos">Prümers and Jaimes Betancourt 2014</a>).</li>